prklmn/prklmn.github.io/medicine.md

 title: Which Medications do Physiatrists Prescribe?
 ---

-Physiatrists cam prescribe any medication they see fit for their patients.
+Physiatrists can prescribe any medication they see fit for their patients.
 However, there are some medications they prescribe much more frequently than others.
 Those include:

 - anticonvulsants